 On 26 November 2013, Mincon Group plc was admitted to trading on the Enterprise Securities Market (ESM) of the Irish Stock Exchange and the Alternative Investment Market (AIM) of the London Stock Exchange.

 2. Basis of preparation

-These consolidated financial statements has been prepared in accordance with the International Financial Reporting Standards as adopted by the European Union (EU IFRS), which comprise standards and interpretations approved by the International Accounting Standards Board (IASB).
+This consolidated preliminary financial information has been prepared in accordance with the International Financial report standards and interpretations approved by the International Accounting Standards Board (IASB).